 A warm, welcoming and safe environment awaits clients who detox from alcohol at our inpatient facilities.
-At The Right Step, you will be in the hands of caring, trained medical professionals who provide around-the-clock monitoring and the latest research-backed medications to help alleviate uncomfortable withdrawal symptoms.
+At The Right Step in Texas, you will be in the hands of caring, trained medical professionals who provide around-the-clock monitoring and the latest research-backed medications to help alleviate uncomfortable withdrawal symptoms.
 Detox marks the end of alcohol intake and helps the body cleanse itself of all traces of alcohol.
 However, it is just the initial step on the road to recovery.

 Inpatient Alcohol Rehab